How to Flush Brake Fluid

 Performing a brake fluid flush is an easy task, like changing oil.
 Before anything, be sure to always make sure to read who to properly bleed the brake system by doing a 2-person brake bleed.
 If you are unsure, you can always take your car to your preferred mechanic and ask for the fluid to be flushed.

-How often should you change your brake fluid?
 That is a great, and often debated question because it’s one of the few fluids that car manufacturers do not normally set a change interval.
 A good practice though is every 3 years or 30,000 miles.